 מִצִּיּוֹן מִכְלַל יֹפִי, אֱ-לֹהים הוֹפִיעַ. (תהילים נ:ב)

-What is this unique radiance of Zion?
-Rav Kook explained that this refers to the special quality of Torah in the Land of Israel.
-Scholars who live in Israel are able to connect to the Torah on a level that is impossible to attain outside of Israel.
+Rav Kook explained that it refers to the distinctive quality of Torah in the Land of Israel.
+Scholars who live in Israel are able to connect with the Torah on a level that is impossible to attain outside of Israel.

 The unique quality of Torat Eretz Yisrael is illustrated in the following story, as recorded in Shabbat 53a.

-Despite his teacher’s opposition, Rabbi Zeira succeeded in fulfilling his dream: he left Babylon and ascended to the Land of Israel.
+Despite his teacher’s opposition, Rabbi Zeira fulfilled his dream and ascended from Babylon to the Land of Israel.

 When Rabbi Zeira arrived in Israel, he encountered Rabbi Benjamin bar Yefet, a disciple of the famed scholar Rabbi Yochanan.
-Rabbi Benjamin was teaching the laws of how to take care of domestic animals on the Sabbath.
+Rabbi Benjamin was teaching the laws regarding the care of domestic animals on the Sabbath.
 One is allowed to cover one’s donkey with a saddle-blanket to keep the animal warm, but one may not place a fodder-bag around its neck.

 Upon hearing this ruling, Rabbi Zeira exclaimed, “Well said!
 And that is how a king in Babylon translated it.”
 The ‘king’ to whom Rabbi Zeira referred was Samuel, a master jurist and leading halakhic authority in third-century Babylon.